dawah-wadah/HappyBird/README.md

-## Crappy Bird: A Flappy Bird Clone
+## Happy Bird (Name Subject to Change): A Flappy Bird Clone

+* [Try it Out Here] (https://dawah-wadah.github.io/HappyBird/)

 ### Background

-Crappy Bird is a 2D infinite runner inspired by the notorious addicting game of yesteryear; Flappy Bird
+Happy Bird is a 2D infinite runner inspired by the notorious addicting game of yesteryear; Flappy Bird

 ### Functionality & MVP